10 Smart Ways to Spend Your Tax Refund and Grow Your Business

 Invest in business relationships

 Is networking an important part of your sales process?
 Using your tax refund to pay membership dues for an industry association or networking group can reap big benefits.
-You could also put the money toward membership in a golf club, country club or other leisure organization where you could hobnob with prospective clients off-duty.
+You could also put the money toward membership in a golf club, country club or other leisure organization where you could network with prospective clients off-duty.

 Start (or add to) your retirement fund

-If you already have a retirement fund, use your tax refund to max out your 2021 contribution.
+If you already have a retirement fund, use your tax refund to max out your yearly contribution.
 Don’t have a retirement plan yet?
 Retirement plan options exist for even the smallest, one-person business.
 They not only help you prepare for your future, but also give you tax breaks.
 Learn more about retirement plans for small businesses.

-Invest in your mind
+Invest in upskilling

 The world of business is changing at lightning speed, and you need new skills to keep pace.
 Use your tax refund to pay for courses at community colleges or online courses like those from Coursera, Skillshare, or Udemy.
 You can learn everything from accounting and finance to management and leadership.